 The Configuration Importer runs from a base directory and looks for configuration documents in a subdirectory named "config".
 Other supporting files and directories can be added to the base directory and referenced from the configuration documents.
-For more details on referencing external files from within configuration documents, see "Object References" on page 35.
+For more details on referencing external files from within configuration documents, see Object References.